MiraSuwala/python-therapy/README.md

 # python-therapy
-My very first Python script made for fun
+My very first Python script made for fun (only Polish version available)

+Here you can find my first script EVER.
+It was made just to try out my first coding skills immediately.
+Keep in mind the first version was written in the first day of learnig.
+Feel free to review the code, be gentle and have a fun running it together with your soulmate ;)